clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ### when is getInitialProps() executed?

-- to test, add a console log in .getInitialProps() of client/pages/index.js
+- to test, add a console log in client/pages/index.js .getInitialProps()
   - if console.log shows in terminal (server)
   - if console.log shows in console of browser dev tools (client)
 - anytime we call getInitialProps, we have to consider adding the domain